 - Why your business needs a good sales forecasting process

-- The steps required to set up a process that delivers a consensus demand plan based on one set of numbers
+- The steps required to set up a best-in-class process that delivers a consensus demand plan based on one set of numbers

-- How to ensure that sales and marketing are accountable for the quality and content of the sales forecast
+- How to ensure that Sales and Marketing are accountable for the quality and content of the sales forecast

 - How to make sure you establish the right level of flexibility for the supply chain to respond to changing customer demands